About One Circle Foundation

 As more communities experience and incorporate Girls Circle and The Council into their programs and services, they generate an ever-increasing interest from community members.
 Like us, communities are finding that the relationships developed in the circles have a ripple effect of positive impacts and convey what we believe is an inherent and life-affirming truth: We are all Connected.

-Giovanna Taormina, Executive Director
+Giovanna Taormina, Co-Founder, Executive Director